-For the purposes of the Powys Unitary Development Plan, the site subject to this application lies outside of the settlement development limits of Llanidloes.
+The site subject to this application lies outside of the settlement development limits of Llanidloes.
 On this basis, the proposal constitutes a departure from the adopted Powys Unitary Development Plan.

 Members are advised that a decision to approve a departure can only be made where other material considerations outweigh the provisions of the development plan.
 Such material considerations include Planning Policy Wales (2016) and UDP policy HP3, which require the Local Planning Authority to ensure that sufficient land is genuinely available or will become available to provide a 5-year supply of land for housing.